rebeccaskinner/The-Mixologist/Readme.txt

 Again, the expected libraries are described in a Readme file in the lib directory.
 Alternatively, I have precompiled libraries for some platforms on Github under Downloads as well.

-Once you have the libraries setup, simply point QT Creator at the two .pro files for MixologistLib and MixologistGui, and then QT Creator provides a fairly straightforward GUI interface to compile the Mixologist.
+Once you have the libraries setup, simply point Qt Creator at the two .pro files for MixologistLib and MixologistGui, and then Qt Creator provides a fairly straightforward GUI interface to compile the Mixologist.

 The distributed version of the Mixologist uses a few more fancy tricks, such as static compiling in order to be able to bundle everything as just one executable.
 For more information on how to do this, visit the project wiki on Github.